Bryanblount07/Configuring-Active-Directory/README.md

 <img src="https://imgur.com/DbRivFS.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 When you log back in you'll need to use your domain controller name. ex: i use mydomain.com.
-So my user name will be mydomain.comLabuser then the password.
+So my user name will be mydomain.com\Labuser then the password.
 </p>
 <br />